-We compute the $ \sigma \times \operatorname{BR}(\ell \overline{\ell})$ at the LHC using the high-energy physics tools aforementioned for each benchmark model (BM) in Table \ref{all_BM}, and later we compare with ATLAS data.
-Furthermore, we use these results to obtain, through Collider Reach $(\beta)$ \cite{COLLIDERreach}, new bounds for HL-HE, and FCC LHC.
-Collider Reach ($\beta$) takes the input bound of $m_{Z^{\prime}}$ obtained in the first step at a certain center-of-mass-energy and luminosity, and forecast new bounds for a different collider configurations including center-of-mass-energy and luminosity.
+We compute the $ \sigma \times \operatorname{BR}(\ell \overline{\ell})$ at the LHC using the aforementioned high-energy physics tools for each benchmark model (BM) in Table \ref{all_BM}, and later compare our results with ATLAS data.
+Furthermore, we use these results to obtain, new bounds for HL-LHC, HE-LHC and FCC-hh colliders.
+To this end we apply Collider Reach ($\beta$) tool, which takes the input bound on $m_{Z^{\prime}}$ obtained in the first step at a certain center-of-mass-energy and luminosity, and forecasts new bounds for a different collider configurations including center-of-mass-energy and luminosity.
 In our work, we are interested in the High-Luminosity, High-Energy \cite{Cepeda:2019klc}, and the FCC proton-proton setups \cite{FCC:2018byv}.